 12. Go Golfing

 Right in the heart of the Big Sky Meadow lies the Big Sky Resort Golf Course.
 I remember driving past the course and being struck by its beauty.
 Surrounded by mountains with tall pines lining the fairways, these 18 holes might be the most memorable you ever play.

-This Arnold Palmer designed golf course is a well-known Big Sky attraction.
+This Arnold Palmer designed golf course is one of the best-known Big Sky attractions.

 13. Visit the Historic Crail Ranch Museum